Irish Apple and Blackberry Cake with Vanilla Hard Sauce

 While the cake bakes, make the Vanilla Hard Sauce:

-• Put the 2 tablespoons of butter, vanilla, and confectioner's sugar into a small bowl.
+Put the 2 tablespoons butter, softened, 1 teaspoon pure vanilla extract, and 1 cup confectioners' sugar into a small bowl.

-• Add in the whiskey, and continue beating the mixture to make a smooth, spoonable sauce.
-If it's too thick you can add in a teaspoon or two of water - or more whiskey, but this will make it even boozier!
+Add in the 2 tablespoons Irish whiskey, and continue beating the mixture to make a smooth, spoonable sauce.
+If it's too thick you can add in a teaspoon or two of water—or more whiskey, but this will make it even boozier!

 Serving: 1serving | Calories: 416kcal | Carbohydrates: 64g | Protein: 6g | Fat: 15g | Saturated Fat: 9g | Trans Fat: 1g | Cholesterol: 77mg | Sodium: 403mg | Potassium: 306mg | Fiber: 4g | Sugar: 35g | Vitamin A: 563IU | Vitamin C: 8mg | Calcium: 99mg | Iron: 2mg